mustafakollu/Hospital/README.md

-# Hospital application wiyh Java
+# Hospital application with Java